yathendra/db2bundling/README.md

 # db2bundling
-Deploy and Run DB2 as a Pod in the OCP cluster
+Deploy and Run DB2 Image as a Pod in the OCP cluster